haqpl/haqpl.github.io/_posts/2020-01-01-XSS-introduction-and-challenge-writeup.md

 author: Maciej Piechota
 ---

 A few months ago I took place in multi-level XSS challenge organized by @haxel0rd and later was asked about explaining my solution.
-The challenge was divided into levels starting from easy to the hard one, each level was about exploiting different XSS context, which was great in terms of learning sake.
-I will describe each solution and some theory behind them, so let's dive in.
+The challenge was divided into 10 levels with increasing difficulty.
+Almost each level was about exploiting different XSS context, which was great in terms of learning sake.
+I will describe each solution and some schematics behind them, so let's dive in.

 ## The challenge: